Rare species do not disproportionately contribute to phylogenetic diversity in a subalpine plant community

 Methods

-We collected abundance data at three sites in Washington Gulch near the Rocky Mountain Biological Laboratory (RMBL, Gothic, Colorado, USA) in 2021 and 2022.
-We then calculated range size for each species.
+We collected abundance data at three sites near the Rocky Mountain Biological Laboratory (Colorado, USA).
+We calculated each species' range size from public occurrence data.
 We calculated phylogenetic signal for abundance and range size, compared community phylogenetic metrics weighted by range size and abundance to unweighted metrics, and quantified the change in phylogenetic diversity when removing single species and groups of species ranked by rarity.

 We found phylogenetic signal for abundance, but not range size.
-There was no difference between rarity-weighted and unweighted phylogenetic diversity metrics.
-Finally, phylogenetic diversity did not decline more when we removed single rare species and groups of rare species than when we removed single common species and groups of common species.
+There was no difference between rarity‐weighted and ‐unweighted phylogenetic diversity metrics.
+Finally, phylogenetic diversity did not decline more when we removed single rare species or groups of rare species than when we removed single common species and groups of common species.

 Conclusions